tanvir-git/odoo-documentation/content/applications/finance/accounting/others/inventory/avg_price_valuation.rst

 At product reception, Odoo ensures companies can pay for goods that were purchased by preemptively moving an amount matching the price of received goods into the :doc:`liability account
 </applications/finance/accounting/getting_started/cheat_sheet>`, **Stock Input**.
 Then, once the
-bill has been received, the amount in the holding account is transferred to *Accounts payable*.
+bill has been received, the amount in the holding account is transferred to *Accounts Payable*.
 Transfers into this account means the bill has been paid. **Stock Input** is reconciled once the vendor bill is received.

-Inventory valuation, as discussed :ref:`previously<inventory/avg_cost/math_table>`, is a method of calculating how much each product is worth internally.
-Again, since there is a difference between the price the product is **valuated at** and the price the vendor **sold** the product **for**, the **Inventory Valuation** account is unrelated to the crediting and debiting operations the **Stock Input** account must record when vendor products and bills are received.
-To conceptualize all this, follow the table breakdown below.
+Inventory valuation is a method of calculating how much each in-stock product is worth internally.
+Since there is a difference between the price the product is **valuated at** and the price the product was actually **purchased for**, the **Inventory Valuation** account is unrelated to the crediting and debiting operations of the **Stock Input** account.

+To conceptualize all this,
+follow the breakdown below.

 Accounts balanced at received products
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When 8 tables are received from the vendor:
+In this example, a company starts with zero units of a product, `table`, in stock.
+Then, 8 tables are received from the vendor:

 #.
-The **Stock Input** account stores `$80` owed to the vendor.
+The **Stock Input** account stores `$80` of credit owed to the vendor.
 The amount in this account is
-   unrelated to the inventory value, because the amount the table is valued at as an asset in the
+   unrelated to the inventory value.
-   company is separate from the price the vendor sold the product for.
-#.
-In summary, `$80` worth of tables came **in** (**Debit** the *Inventory Value* account `$80`),
+#. `$80` worth of tables came **in** (**Debit** the *Inventory Value* account `$80`), and
 #. `$80` must be paid **out** for received goods (**Credit** the *Stock Input* account `$80`).

 In Odoo